-The return on equity ratio reveals the amount of return earned on an investment in a business.
+The return on equity ratio reveals the amount of return earned on the shareholders' equity invested in a business.
+The measurement is commonly used by investors to evaluate current and prospective business investments.
 This return can be improved when a business buys back its own stock from investors, or by using more debt and less equity to fund its operations.
-The measurement is commonly used by investors to evaluate current and prospective business investments.

 To calculate the return on equity, simply divide net income by the total amount of equity.
 The formula is:

 The numerator can be modified to only include income from operations, which yields a better picture of the value generated by the operational capabilities of a business, with all financing issues stripped out.

 Return on Equity Example

 The president of Finchley Fireworks has been granted a bonus plan that is triggered by an increase in the return on equity.
 Finchley has $2,000,000 of equity, of which the president plans to buy back $600,000 with the proceeds of a loan that has a 6% after-tax interest rate.
 The following table models this plan:

 The model indicates that this strategy will work.
 Expenses will be increased by the new amount of interest expense, but the offset is a steep decline in equity, which increases the return on equity.
 An additional issue to be investigated is whether the company's cash flows are stable enough to support this extra level of debt.

 The type of financial engineering described in the example to improve the return on net worth should be periodically re-examined, to account for any changes in the underlying fundamentals of the business.

 The return on equity is also known as the return on net worth.